For Oath Keepers and founder, Jan. 6 was weeks in the making

 5 of5

-“We aren't getting through this without a civil war,” the group's leader, Stewart Rhodes, wrote fellow members, according to court documents.
+“We aren't getting through this without a civil war,” leader Stewart Rhodes wrote fellow members, according to court documents.
 “Too late for that.
 Prepare your mind. body. spirit.”